 LADWP | Los Angeles, CA

+Established in 2013, by April 2018 the Los Angeles Department of Water & Power’s (LADWP) CLEAN L.A.
+Solar program was generating 47 MW of solar projects, with another 56 MW in development.
 In addition to significantly reducing carbon emissions, CLEAN L.A.
 Solar has also translated demand for clean energy into local economic growth.
-The program will create 4,500 jobs and generate $500 million in economic activity according to the Los Angeles Business Council.
+The program is expected to create 4,500 jobs and generate $500 million in economic activity, according to the Los Angeles Business Council.

 High demand has prompted widespread calls to expand CLEAN L.A.
 Solar by a factor of four, which matches the plan Los Angeles Mayor Eric Garcetti laid out while building support on the campaign trail.
 The Mayor promised to increase the production of local solar energy to 1,200 MW by 2016 — with at least 600 megawatts from the CLEAN L.A.
 Solar program.
 According to independent studies by UCLA and the Clean Coalition, expanding CLEAN L.A.
 Solar to this size would bring his city over 18,000 new job opportunities and up to $2 billion in private investment.